The Global Talent Scheme “GTS” is a new visa program introduced by the Government on 1 July 2018 as part of a 12 month trial.

 Although the Global Talent Scheme opens up further Australian visa options, a number of restrictions placed on sponsors and visa applicants remain in place.
-Sponsors are still required to prove that Australian workers are prioritised during recruitment,; show evidence of labour market testing for the specific position,; and that a skills transfer will occur between sponsored workers and Australian workers.
-Furthermore, start–ups must be endorsed by a ‘“start–up authority’”, details of which are yet to be confirmed.
+Sponsors are still required to prove that Australian workers are prioritised during recruitment; to show evidence of labour market testing for the specific position; and demonstrate that a skills transfer will occur between sponsored workers and Australian workers Furthermore, start-ups must be endorsed by a “start-up authority”, details of which are yet to be confirmed.

 Visa applicants under this scheme are required to meet certain criteria relating to their health, a requirement of 3 years work experience directly relevant to the position, qualifications relevant to the role and a capacity to facilitate the skills transfer in order to be successful.